scriptituk/xfade-easing/README.md

 For simplicity, xfade-easing is implemented as static functions in the header file [xfade-easing.h](src/xfade-easing.h) and included into vf_xfade.c at an optimal place.
 As those functions have no external linkage and completely implement an interface that is only visible to the vf_xfade.c compilation unit, this approach is justified IMO, even if unusual, and obviates changing the Makefile.
 Implementation within header files is not uncommon.

+### Testing

+The custom FFmpeg version has been built and tested on Mac with Clang and Ubuntu Linux with GCC, not Windows.
+It uses C99 features so expect some warnings.

 ## Custom expressions

 Pre-generated easing and transition expressions are in the [expr/](expr) subdirectory for mix and match use.